rust-lang/book/src/ch03-05-control-flow.md

 chance of bugs that might result from going beyond the end of the array or not going far enough and missing some items.

-For example, in the code in Listing 3-4, if you removed an item from the `a` array but forgot to update the condition to `while index < 4`, the code would panic.
+For example, in the code in Listing 3-4, if you defined the `a` array with four elements but forgot to update the condition to `while index < 4`, the code would panic.
 Using the `for` loop, you wouldn’t need to remember to change any other code if you changed the number of values in the array.

 The safety and conciseness of `for` loops make them the most commonly used loop construct in Rust.
 Even in situations in which you want to run some code a